Skip to content

 structyl check rs # → lint, format-check

-structyl check py # → lint, typecheck
+structyl check py # → lint, typecheck, format-check

-structyl check go # → lint, vet
+structyl check go # → lint, vet, format-check

 See toolchains.md for each toolchain's check composition.